 But shall speak with their enemies in the gate.

-Psalm 128 is titled something close to, “Blessings for Those Who Fear the LORD.”
-The main blessing is children as verses 1, 3-4 record:
+Psalm 128 contains, “Blessings for Those Who Fear the LORD.”
+The main blessing is children:

 Who walks in His ways…